 Use this checklist to make sure your tax return is complete before you lodge it with the Tax Office.
 To avoid any delay in processing, please use the pre-addressed envelope provided with your TaxPack.
-If you don't have a pre-addressed envelope, see page 113 for the address to use.
+If you don't have a preaddressed envelope, see below for the address to use.

-- □ written your tax file number - ☐ filled in all your personal details including your spouse's name if you had a spouse - filled in the appropriate details for electronic funds transfer if you want to have your refund paid directly into a financial institution account - □ filled in the code boxes if you were asked to do so at items 3, 11, TOTAL INCOME OR LOSS, D1, D3, D4, SUBTOTAL, TAXABLE INCOME OR LOSS, T1, T2, T3, T6, M1 and A1 - completed item M2 this is compulsory for all taxpayers - ☐ if required, completed pages 9-12 of the tax return and worked through the checklist on page s63 in TaxPack 2005 supplement - □ written totals at:
+- □ written your tax file number - ☐ filled in all your personal details - ☐ filled in the appropriate details for electronic funds transfer if you want to have your refund paid directly into a financial institution account - ☐ filled in the code boxes if you were asked to do so at items 3, III, TOTAL INCOME OR LOSS, D1, D3, D4, SUBTOTAL, TAXABLE INCOME OR LOSS, T1, T2, T3, T7, M1 and A1 - □ completed item M2 this is compulsory for all taxpayers - ☐ if required, completed pages 9-12 of the tax return (supplementary section) and worked through the checklist on page s63 in TaxPack 2006 supplement - □ written totals at:

-TOTAL TAX WITHHELD

-TOTAL INCOME OR LOSS

-TOTAL DEDUCTIONS

-SUBTOTAL

-TAXABLE INCOME OR LOSS

-TOTAL TAX OFFSETS
+TOTAL TAX WITHHELD TOTAL INCOME OR LOSS TOTAL DEDUCTIONS SUBTOTAL TAXABLE INCOME OR LOSS TOTAL TAX OFFSETS

-- attached copies of the following to page 3 of your tax return: - all payment summaries, including any ETP (eligible termination payment) payment summaries - all statements or letters from your payers that detail income and tax withheld - any statutory declarations required - all statements or letters relating to pensions, allowances or payments - all statements, letters or RBL (reasonable benefits limits) determinations relating to eligible termination payments, and - other attachments as instructed by any section or question in TaxPack 2005
+- □ attached copies of the following to page 3 of your tax return: - all payment summaries, including any ETP (eligible termination payment) payment summaries - all statements or letters from your payers that detail income and tax withheld.

-- completed Spouse details married or de facto if required - completed your spouse's details and provided your signature on page 8 of your tax return if you have consented to offset part or all of your spouse's family tax benefit (FTB) overpayment against your tax refund - ☐ if you were under 18 years of age as of 30 June 2005, completed item A1 this is compulsory (if it is incomplete, you may be taxed at a higher rate than necessary) - read Self-assessment it's your responsibility on page 12 - □ read, completed, signed and dated the Taxpayer's declaration - □ attached pages 9-12 of your tax return (supplementary section) to page 8 - attached your Baby bonus claim 2005 to the back of your tax return if you are claiming the baby bonus for the first time - □ attached your Family tax benefit (FTB) tax claim 2005 to the back of your tax return if you are claiming FTB with your tax return - □ kept copies of your tax return, all attachments and relevant papers for your own records.
+- any statutory declarations required - all statements or letters relating to pensions, allowances or payments - all statements, letters or RBL (reasonable benefits limits) determinations relating to eligible termination payments, and - other attachments as instructed by any section or question in TaxPack 2006 - □ completed Spouse details married or de facto if required.
+This includes if you want to transfer your unused 30% child care tax rebate to your spouse - □ completed your spouse's details and provided your signature on page 7 of your tax return if you have consented to offset part or all of your spouse's family tax benefit (FTB) overpayment against your tax refund - ☐ if you were under 18 years of age as of 30 June 2006, completed item A1 - this is compulsory (if it is incomplete, you may be taxed at a higher rate than necessary) - □ read Self-assessment it's your responsibility on - □ read, completed, signed and dated the Taxpayer's declaration - □ attached pages 9-12 of your tax return (supplementary section) to page 8 - □ attached your Baby bonus claim 2006 to the back of your tax return if you are claiming the baby bonus for the first time - □ attached your Family tax benefit (FTB) tax claim 2006 to the back of your tax return if you are claiming FTB with your tax return - □ kept copies of your tax return, all attachments and relevant papers for your own records.

-WHERE TO LODGE YOUR TAX RETURN
+LODGING YOUR TAX RETURN